COVID-19: Safer travel guidance

 NSW TrainLink services to and from Victoria

-Coach service 587/588 Broken Hill Town to Mildura remains temporarily suspended.
+The 587/588 Broken Hill Town to Mildura will remain suspended until further advised.

 In some regional areas, bus stops could be in remote locations and services less frequent.